RabindraManandhar/IoT-Data-Pipeline/k8s/README.md

     - Download the ESP-IDF Tools Installer from [official ESP-IDF installation guide](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html)
     - Follow the installer and follow the instructions
-    - Open the ESP-IDF Command Prompt from the Start menu

 ## Quick Start